nikkNizz/Drawish/README.md

 Click [OK] to apply the new image or [Cancel] to abort the changes.

 #### Stretch Area
 From the "Image->Stretch area", you can open a window to distort the edges of the selected image.
+Curve-like distortion is only possible on the top edge.
 [video](https://drive.google.com/file/d/13nJmQQh9MX6NQCLNx9SEzTcdI9UxFTbo/view?usp=sharing)

 #### Other effects